douglasgreen/outlines/science/physics.md

 1. **Newton's First Law (Law of Inertia)**: An object will remain at rest or in uniform motion in a straight line unless acted upon by an external force.
 This law introduces the concept of inertia, implying that to change the state of motion of an object, a force must be applied.

 2. **Newton's Second Law of Motion**: The acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass.
-Mathematically, it's expressed as \( F = ma \), where \( F \) is the net force, \( m \) is the mass, and \( a \) is the acceleration.
+Mathematically, it's expressed as $`F = ma`$, where $`F`$ is the net force, $`m`$ is the mass, and $`a`$ is the acceleration.
 This law explains how the velocity of an object changes when it's subjected to an external force.

 3. **Newton's Third Law of Motion**: For every action, there is an equal and opposite reaction.
 This means that in every interaction, there is a pair of forces acting on the two interacting objects, equal in magnitude and opposite in direction.